Giangiui/dagonstar/docs/documentation.md

-After executing the launch command, you can verify the status of the code by using the check command:
+After running the launch command, you can check the status of the code by using the check command:

 ```bash
 http://localhost:57000/check